nationalarchives/tdr-dev-documentation/load-testing/initial-load-testing.md

 2 2.8Gb bmp files created using ImageMagick's convert tool

+A 5Gb file with random data generated from /dev/urandom

 2000 PDFs created using ImageMagick's convert tool

 10000 PDFs created using ImageMagick's convert tool